 How Income and Salary Affect Your Credit Score

-While your income doesn’t have a direct impact on your credit score, it can have indirect effects.
-A loss in income, a gap in cash flow, or a sudden layoff could put you in a financial pinch.
-This reduction in the size of your paycheck could hinder your ability to pay your bills, which can ding your credit.
+Your income doesn’t have a direct impact on your credit score, but it can have indirect effects.
+A loss of income, a gap in cash flow, or a sudden layoff can have you feeling a financial pinch.
+These circumstances could hinder your ability to pay your bills, which can ding your credit.
 Additionally, your income can impact your ability to open a credit card or take out a loan.

-Let’s take a closer look at how your income and salary could affect your credit, as well as what factors do directly determine your credit score.
+Here, take a closer look at how your income and salary could affect your credit, as well as what other factors directly determine your credit score.

 Does Income Affect Credit Score?